 Previous studies used atmosphere metrics to assess changing drylands; thus, “incorrect projections” of the water cycle on land.

 The article on Carbon Brief describes the study as an alternative way of defining drylands, including plants’ response to rising CO2 levels in the atmosphere.
-Using a new method to define drylands, researchers found that climate change will not dramatically change drylands in the next 100 years, contrary to existing research findings.
+Using this new method, researchers found that climate change will not dramatically change drylands in the next 100 years, contrary to existing research findings.

-The researchers say that carbon dioxide’s effect on vegetation has long been known, but many studies overlook this fact and examine atmosphere outputs.
+Researchers say carbon dioxide’s effect on vegetation has long been known, but many studies overlook this fact and examine atmospheric outputs.

-Drylands makeup 40% of the total earth’s land surface area and refer to deserts, savannas, and shrubland – regions with a dry climate and limited water and scarce vegetation.
+Drylands make up 40% of the earth’s total land surface area and refer to deserts, savannas, and shrubland—regions with a dry climate, limited water, and scarce vegetation.

 According to researchers, previous studies only used a single metric, the Aridity Index (AI), to define drylands and concluded that it would expand in the future.
-Aridity Index (AI) measures atmospheric conditions near the ground and used this metric to predict future ecosystem changes.
+The Aridity Index (AI) measures atmospheric conditions near the ground and uses this metric to predict future ecosystem changes.

 Dr Alexis Berg, research associate at Harvard University and lead author of the study, says, “Because models project the air to become warmer and also drier over many land regions, such studies make claims of potentially dramatic future drylands expansion with global warming.”

-However, the study states that AI is an atmosphere only measure that does not capture the relationship between climate change and land surface processes.
-It ignores the fact that our ecosystem is changing and adapts to human and natural disturbances.
+However, the study states that AI is an atmosphere-only measure that does not capture the relationship between climate change and land surface processes.
+It ignores the fact that our ecosystem is changing and adapting to human and natural disturbances.

-Existing studies also overlook the increased water-use efficiency in the ecosystem due to the rise in CO2 concentrations in the atmosphere.
+Existing studies also overlook the increased water-use efficiency in the ecosystem due to increased CO2 concentrations in the atmosphere.

-When using AI, findings show that dryland will expand by 6% in the next 100 years.
-Using the EI metric, however, finds only a slight reduction of 0.7%.
+Using AI, findings show that dryland will expand by 6% in the next 100 years.
+Using the EI metric, however, only a slight reduction of 0.7% is found.

 The overall finding shows that where AI indicates an expansion of dryland, EI indicates no expansion at all.
-Where AI suggests that there is no expansion, EI indicates that there is a contraction.
+Where AI suggests no expansion, EI indicates a contraction.

-Researchers emphasized that this finding does not question the negative climate change impacts on people and the environment but rather is only limited to the climate change effects on drylands and as a response to previous studies.
+Researchers emphasized that this finding does not question the negative climate change impacts on people and the environment but is only limited to the effects on drylands and as a response to previous studies.

 To read the entire study, click the link below: